 Adopted by the Board of Direction on July 12, 2019

-The American Society of Civil Engineers (ASCE) believes that the selection of Professional Engineers as prime consultants and subcontractors should be based on the qualifications of the engineering firm.
-Qualifications including education, training, experience, past-performance, capabilities, personnel and workloads should be evaluated when selecting an engineering firm.
+The American Society of Civil Engineers (ASCE) supports that the selection of Professional Engineers as prime consultants and subcontractors be based on the qualifications of the engineering firm.
+Qualifications including education, training, experience, past-performance, capabilities, personnel, and workloads should be evaluated when selecting an engineering firm.

-Often an owner may believe that the pivotal issue in the selection of a professional engineer is the cost of services.
-Also, an owner may perceive that accepting the low price to perform the services produces the project with the lowest total cost.
+An owner may believe that the pivotal issue in the selection of a professional engineer is the cost of services.
+An owner may also perceive that accepting the low price to perform the services produces the project with the lowest total cost.
 In some instances, engineering services are essentially subject to bids based on the lowest offered fee, regardless of professional qualifications or anticipated services to be rendered.